A wide range of other

 effective treatment for IBS.

-Ginger has been used to treat nausea and has been studied as
+- Ginger has been used to treat nausea.
+It has been studied as

 a treatment for nausea caused by seasickness and surgery.
-It is not known how
+It isn't known how

 well ginger helps in IBS.

-Helpful bacteria, called probiotics, may help with IBS symptoms.
-Studies show that a supplement with a combination of types (called strains) of bacteria probably helps more than just one type.
-But more research is needed.2
+- Helpful bacteria, called probiotics, may help with IBS symptoms.
+In one study, people with IBS who took a daily pill containing the bacteria Bifidobacterium bifidum had fewer symptoms after 1 month compared with people who took a placebo pill.
+And almost half of the people taking the probiotic had what they considered "adequate" relief of symptoms.11 Other studies show that a supplement with a combination of types (called strains) of bacteria probably helps more than just one type.
+But more research is needed.6